Ankit3632/Pandas-Data-Science-Tasks/README.md

 We start by cleaning our data.
 Tasks during this section include:

-"*"Drop NaN values from DataFrame
+"*" Drop NaN values from DataFrame
 Removing rows based on a condition
 Change the type of columns (to_numeric, to_datetime, astype)